-- 3.3.1 Students may be given credits for recognised previous studies (including mandatory General University Requirements (GUR) subjects (except for full-time articulation Bachelor's degree programmes, where only exemptions are to be given); and the credits will be counted towards meeting the requirements for award.
+- 3.3.1 Students may be given credits for recognised previous studies (including mandatory General University Requirements (GUR) subjects and the credits will be counted towards meeting the requirements for award.
 Transferred credits may be counted towards more than one award.
 The granting of credit transfer is a matter of academic judgment.
 In assessing the transferability of subjects previously taken, the syllabus of that subject should be carefully scrutinized to ascertain that it is comparable to the PolyU's curriculum.
 Whether the previous studies are from institutions on credit-based or non-credit-based system should not be a matter of concern, and the subject size need not be a perfect match.
 To ascertain the academic standing of the institution offering the previous studies, the Department might need to request the institutions concerned to provide more relevant information. - 3.3.2 Credit transfer may be done with or without the grade being carried over; the former should normally be used when the credits were gained from PolyU.
 Credit transfer with the grade being carried over may be granted for subjects taken from outside the University, if deemed appropriate, and with due consideration to the academic equivalence of the subjects concerned and the comparability of the grading systems adopted by the University and the other approved institutions.
 Subject credit transfer is normally decided by the subject offering Department.
 However, for applications which are submitted by students who have completed an approved student exchange programme, the decision will be made by the programme offering Department in consultation with the subject offering Departments.